Students Tell Their Stories Through Four Powerful ProjectsOctober 13, 2021

 San Francisco Students Become Interviewers and Storytellers

-She developed the idea of an oral history project, titled Humanizing Oral Histories, in which students would interview an elder in their community about a topic of their choice.
+She developed the idea of an oral history project titled Humanizing Oral Histories, in which students would interview an elder in their community about a topic of their choice.
 The interviews were turned into podcasts featuring themes on immigration, interracial relationships, queerness, feminism, activism, and more.
-Together the students went beyond a critical look at self, exploring key connections and relevance to community.
+Together the students went beyond a critical look at self, exploring key connections and relevance to the community.

 Read more about Advance Ethnic Studies with Youth Storytelling